-The Georgia College Police Department is pleased to announce that the Crime Prevention Program is back in full force.
-This program offers many Public Safety educational programs to serve the university community.
-The department regularly presents programs using power point presentations, pamphlets, videos, practical exercises, and other mediums to all faculty, staff, and students.
-These programs are coordinated through the Crime Prevention Sergeant and include the following programs listed below.
-To schedule a program, call Lt.
-R. Tuft at 478-445-0801.
+Public Safety is available to present educational programs to the university community.
+The department regularly presents programs using power point presentations, pamphlets, videos, practical exercises and other mediums to all faculty, staff and students.
+The following programs can be requested by contacting Lt.
+Gary Purvis at 478-445-1520.

 PERSONAL SAFETY FOR WOMEN